Skip to main content

 The following automation actions are available:

-• Insert monitored language translation — copy the monitored translation language value into the automated languages values.
+• Insert monitored language translation — copy the translation value from the monitored language to the automated languages.

-• Use machine translation — employ MT to perform translation.
+• Use machine translation — use MT to perform translation.
 You'll need to choose a translation provider: Google Translate or DeepL.
-Please note that the MT values inserted by automations won't get saved into the translation memory.
+MT values inserted by automations won't be saved into the translation memory.

 • Pseudolocalize — apply pseudolocalization to the automated languages.
 You can also increase translation length by entering a percentage number.